Garmin: July 2020 outage

 On July 23, 2020, Garmin shut down its call centres, website and some online services, including Garmin Connect and flyGarmin, after a ransomware attack encrypted its internal network and some production systems.
 The company did not say it was a ransomware attack, but company employees writing on social media described it as such, with some speculation about a ransomware strain called WastedLocker later confirmed.
 Hackers reportedly demanded a $10 million ransom from Garmin.
 The company instituted a "multi-day maintenance window" to deal with the attack's impacts.
 Some Garmin online services began to function again on July 27, 2020, though delays in synchronising data with connected applications were expected; Strava anticipated a delay of "a week or longer".
 Experts speculated that Garmin had paid hackers a reported $10m ransom, or brokered some other kind of deal.

 The outage meant Garmin could not receive calls or emails, or conduct online chats.
 Athlete users of Garmin wearables could not upload mileage, location, heart rate, and other data.
 Pilots were unable to download data for Garmin aircraft navigational systems, preventing flight scheduling.
 Garmin said there was "no indication" that personal information had been stolen.

 Operations

 Garmin Tech Center (台灣國際航電科技大樓) is the head office of Garmin (Asia) Corporation and located in the Xizhi District of New Taipei City, Taiwan.

-In 2010, Garmin opened a facility in Cary, North Carolina as part of the Research Triangle Park.
-Garmin operates in several other countries besides the UK, USA, and Taiwan.
+In 2010, Garmin opened a facility in Cary, North Carolina, as part of Research Triangle Park.
+Garmin operates in several other countries besides the UK, US, and Taiwan.
 It operates as Formar (Belgium), Garmin AMB (Canada), Belanor (Norway), Trepat (Spain), and Garmin-Cluj (Romania).